BoomNooB/SimpleGoCRUD/README.md

 ## Installation

-To get started with the **Project Name** project, follow these steps:
+To get started, follow these steps:

 1. **Clone the Repository:**
    ```